nichogx/game-servers-manager-bot/README.md

 The files for translating are in the languages folder.
 Just copy the english.json file and change it into your language.
 Thank you! :D

 ## Planned features
-- validate config.json (was implemented but lost on refactor)
-- use RCON instead of SSH to send /stop command to minecraft server
+- maybe use RCON instead of SSH to send /stop command to minecraft server
 - add support for ARK: Survival Evolved

 ## Known bugs and issues
-- undefined behaviour if the data in config.json is not valid (this will be fixed soon)
 - the help command does not send the command list.
 This is a TODO because it will require refactoring the way commands are handled in order to do properly.